liferay/liferay-docs/discover/deployment/articles/02-advanced-portal-operation/05-patching-liferay.markdown

     ./patching-tool.sh info

 This shows you a list of patches you've already installed, along with a list of patches that *can* be installed, from what's in the `patches` folder.
+To use the patching tool agent to install the patches, restart the server.
+The agent takes care of the rest.

-To install the available patches, issue the following command:
+To install the available patches manually, use the following steps.
+First, issue the following command:

     ./patching-tool.sh install